keylime/keylime/docs/design/security.rst

 .. note::
     The BMC may also perform authentication of certain hardware components, but this depends on the platform.
 We are therefore treating the entire hardware platform as a trust anchor in this example.
-As hardware manufacturers adopt `SPDM`_, authentication of hardware will become more commonplace.
+As hardware manufacturers adopt `SPDM`_, authentication of hardware is expected to become more commonplace.

 .. _SPDM: https://www.dmtf.org/standards/spdm